ericdfanning/reactLongPress/README.md

 # Long Press for React
 **For both desktop and touch devices on the web.**
 This wrapper component is only compatible with projects that use React 16.8.0 and up since it uses hooks.
 The LongPress component allows you to create a long press on any children you give it.
 Want a simple button?
 Cool, pass it as a child.
 Want a whole card on mobile?
 It'll do that too.
-If the press time doesn't exceed the specified pressTime in props, it will behave as if the item was clicked.
+If the press time doesn't exceed the specified `pressTime` in props, it will behave as if the item had a normal click.

 ### Conditionally Render another child based on the long press
 **This only excepts a single element**